Market Entry FAST TRACK

 As part of our Outstaffing service:

-- We pay the employee’s salary, social taxes and payroll tax, and take care of all administrative HR matters as well as insurance matters.
+- We pay the employee’s salary, social and payroll taxes, and take care of all administrative, HR, and insurance matters.

 - We carry out all statutory reporting to the authorities.

-- In case of additional activities or expenses, for instance business trips, we do the administrative work, the salary calculations and the pay-out via our company.
+- For additional activities or expenses, (e.g. business trips), we do the administrative work, salary calculations, and pay-out via our company.

-- We take over the formal responsibility of your outsourced personnel according to Russian labour law, while you focus on and control your staff’s performance and tasks.
+- We take formal responsibility of your outsourced personnel according to Russian labour law, while you focus on your staff’s performance and tasks.

 Fully equipped workplace